 Lauren Gammel, MD

 I was born and raised on the Mississippi gulf coast.
 I've also lived in Texas, Arkansas, Colorado, New York, and now East Tennessee!
 ETSU offered everything I was looking for in a General Surgery Residency.
 I was most excited by the global surgery opportunities, early operative experience, the friendly residents and strong rapport within the program.
 Also, Johnson City is perfectly located for outdoor enthusiasts and adventurers.
-In my free time I enjoy hanging out with my dog Bruce, exploring the local lakes on my S.U.P. board, hiking, biking, and snowboarding.
+In my free time I enjoy hanging out with my dog Bruce, exploring the local lakes on my S.U.P. board, hiking, hiking, and snowboarding.

-Undergraduate School - Central Baptist College; Medical School - University of Mississippi
+Undergraduate School - Central Baptist College; Medical School - University of Mississippi School of Medicine.